Hendrik240298/MOReDWR/README.md

 # MORe DWR

-This repository contains the code to the corresponding scientific paper: [MORe DWR: Space-time goal-oriented error control for incremental POD-based ROM for time-averaged goal functionals](https://www.sciencedirect.com/science/article/pii/S0021999124001128)
+This repository provides the source code accompanying the scientific paper: [MORe DWR: Space-time goal-oriented error control for incremental POD-based ROM for time-averaged goal functionals](https://www.sciencedirect.com/science/article/pii/S0021999124001128)

 ## Citation